Combining Rational maps and Kleinian groups via orbit equivalence: Pinching laminations and mateability of Bers boundary groups

 Since $\gamma$ was an arbitrary member of $\mathcal{L}^*$, the first part of the lemma follows.
-The second statement is now an immediate consequence of the fact that geometrically finite groups on the Bers' boundary correspond precisely to laminations $\mathcal{L}^*$ given by the union of a finite collection of mutually disjoint simple, closed, non-peripheral geodesics on the surface. \end{proof}
+The second statement is now an immediate consequence of the fact that geometrically finite groups on the Bers boundary correspond precisely to laminations $\mathcal{L}^*$ given by the union of a finite collection of mutually disjoint simple, closed, non-peripheral geodesics on the surface (see the discussion in Subsection~\ref{geod_lami_subsec}). \end{proof}

-We now proceed to classify all laminations $\mathcal{L}$ (associated with groups on the Bers' boundary of $G_d$) that are invariant under the Bowen-Series map $A_{G_d, \mathrm{BS}}$.
+We now proceed to classify all laminations $\mathcal{L}$ (associated with groups on the Bers boundary of $G_d$) that are invariant under the Bowen-Series map $A_{G_d, \mathrm{BS}}$.
 The following subset of $G_d$ (see Subsection~\ref{b_s_punc_sphere_subsec} for the definition of $g_i$s) will play a special role in this description:

 \begin{prop} 1) $\mathcal{L}$ is invariant under $A_{G_d, \mathrm{BS}}$ if and only if $\mathcal{L}^*$ is a union of mutually disjoint, simple, closed, non-peripheral geodesics on $\disk/G_d$ that are represented by group elements in the finite set $\mathbf{S}_d$.